Mahvash disease

 Mahvash disease is an autosomal recessive, hereditary pancreatic neuroendocrine tumor syndrome.
 The genetic defect that causes Mahvash disease is biallelic inactivating mutations of the glucagon receptor gene (GCGR).
 Mahvash disease was discovered by American physician Run Yu and his colleagues in 2008.
-Mahvash disease is very rare.
-There have been approximately 15 cases of Mahvash disease described in detail by the end of 2023.
+Mahvash disease is rare.
+There have been over 20 cases of Mahvash disease described in detail by the end of 2025.
 Mahvash disease occurs in both females and males.
 Mahvash disease is also called "glucagon cell hyperplasia and neoplasia" or "glucagon cell adenomatosis" by some authors but Mahvash disease is a distinct disease entity while the two alternative terms are mostly histological descriptions.
 Some patients with "glucagon cell hyperplasia and neoplasia" do not have glucagon receptor mutations.

 Signs and symptoms

 Most patients with Mahvash disease are diagnosed in adulthood.
 Patients with Mahvash disease usually present with vague abdominal discomfort.
 Imaging with CT or MRI identifies a very large pancreas with one or more tumors.
 Biochemical testing shows marked hyperglucagonemia (hundreds-fold elevated).
 If the tumors are resected, they are found to be neuroendocrine tumors that usually express glucagon.
 In the tumor margin, pancreatic alpha cell hyperplasia is pervasive, numerous large islets composed of mostly alpha cells are evident, and multiple microadenomas and small neuroendocrine tumors often are present.
 The pancreatic neuroendocrine tumors are the main health concern for patients with Mahvash disease.
 Although the tumors commonly are indolent, death due to liver metastasis has been reported.
 In patients with complete loss of glucagon receptor function, Mahvash disease can present at younger age with portal hypertension and hepatic encephalopathy.